-- The formatting of the C# code can be customized to a certain degree.
+- The formatting of the Java code can be customized to a certain degree.
 For more advanced formatting rules, dedicated tools and/or IDE features are expected to be used.
-The samples in this document use the default settings. - The namespace used for migrated code is configurable.
-The samples in this document will use a fixed prefix ("Customer") and have the WHITEPPR library configured to use "WhitePaper" as package name.
-The final component of the namespace is a classification of the original Natural object (e.g. "Code.Maps" for maps, "DB" for DDMs, "Data.Parameter" for PDAs, ...). - The mapping for most Natural names (library name, object name, subroutine name, field name, ...) is fully configurable, whether via general rules (e.g. "use lower camel case") or explicit specification.
-The default for C# class names is "same as the Natural name, with invalid characters mapped to underscores", which is why HELLO remained HELLO (and ABC-DEF would have become ABC DEF).
+The samples in this document use the default settings. - The package used for migrated code is configurable.
+The samples in this document will use a fixed prefix ("com.customer") and have the WHITEPPR library configured to use "whitepaper" as package name.
+The final component of the package name is a classification of the original Natural object (e.g. "code.maps" for maps, "db" for DDMs, "data.parameter" for PDAs, ...). - The mapping for most Natural names (library name, object name, subroutine name, field name, ...) is fully configurable, whether via general rules (e.g. "use lower camel case") or explicit specification.
+The default for Java class names is "same as the Natural name, with invalid characters mapped to underscores", which is why HELLO remained HELLO (and ABC-DEF would have become ABC_DEF).